How patient data is protected

 - Using the data that CPRD receives from GP practices, CPRD is able to flag patients in the CPRD database whose medical history matches the criteria for participating in a clinical trial

-- CPRD does not know who these patients are, as CPRD never receives information that can identify an individual patient
+- CPRD does not know who these patients are.
+During the process of finding patients who are suitable to take part in clinical studies CPRD never receives information that can identify an individual patient

 - CPRD can assist in finding patients by supplying a GP with the pseudonyms of their patients who have been flagged as being potentially suitable from a CPRD database search

 - The GP uses the pseudonym supplied by CPRD to identify the patient within their own systems.
 The GP then reviews the medical record of their patient to decide if they could be eligible for the trial

 - The GP then contacts their suitable patients to let them know about the opportunity to take part in a trial that they may benefit from